Ask anyone this question, and you'll get answers that range from "I don't know" to "An event for developers" to

 There are many criticisms asociated with hackathons, and in many ways they are quite valid.
 We debate/discuss them in "What Makes a Successful Hack?"

-1- They are not effective because teams stop
+1- They are not effective because teams stop working once the hackathon is over.

-2- Data is not always handled efficiently because there is not enough expertise present in the
+2- Data is not always handled efficiently because there is not enough expertise present in the team

 3- Societal change is not possible by one team at one event